“Visiting Los Angeles without a car is impossible!” numerous L.A. residents had warned me. I stubbornly disagreed!

 Aside from one night where we found ourselves without a bus home (story on that coming later), spending a week in Los Angeles sans vehicle wasn’t very difficult.
-We made it to all the neighborhoods we wanted to see and saw lots of cool street art.
+We made it to all the best neighborhoods in LA we wanted to see and saw lots of cool street art.

 From the airport, a shuttle took us downtown, and from there, we hopped a bus to our Airbnb host’s home in Silver Lake.
 The next day we caught the #4 to Hollywood for the Madame Tussauds Wax Museum, and from there an easy walk led to Runyon Canyon for some hiking and celeb-spotting.

 The only time we used a car during the week was when our Couchsurfing host drove us up to the Griffith Observatory one evening.
 But even then, we could have taken the Observatory Shuttle, which runs on Saturdays and Sundays and costs a whopping 50 cents each way.

 There really is no reason why L.A. visitors can’t get around by public transit.
 The commutes may be time-consuming, but that would probably be true even if you have a car, right?
 Using public transit and rideshare, you can still see many of the hidden gems of Los Angeles.